-- (2) A matter filed under sub-section (1) shall be heard and determined within thirty days. - (3) An appeal to the Court of Appeal or the Supreme Court from any judgement or ruling under this section shall be filed within fourteen days and shall be heard and determined with forty-five days.
+- (2) A matter filed under sub section (1) shall be heard and determined within thirty days. - (3) An appeal to the Court of Appeal or the Supreme Court from any judgement or ruling under this section shall be-

+- (a) filed within fourteen days; and - (b) heard and determined within forty-five days.

-PART V - PROCEDURE FOR REMOVAL FROM OFFICE OF A COUNTY EXECUTIVE COMMITTEE MEMBER
+PART V-PROCEDURE FOR REMOVAL FROM OFFICE OF A COUNTY EXECUTIVE COMMITTEE MEMBER

-27. A member of the county assembly, supported by at least one-third of all the members of the county assembly, may move a motion requiring the Governor to dismiss a county executive committee member on any of the following grounds -
+27. A member of the county assembly, supported by at least one-third of all the members of the county assembly, may propose a motion requiring the Governor to dismiss a county executive committee member on any of the following grounds-

-Impeachment of a county executive committee member
+Impeachment of a county executive committee member.

 - (a) incompetence;

 - (b) abuse of office;

-- (c) gross misconduct; or
+- (c) gross misconduct;

+- (d) Physical or mental incapacity or

-- (d) gross violation of the Constitution or any other law
+- (e) gross violation of the Constitution or any other law.

-- 27. (1) A member of the county assembly who intends to move a motion under section 27 shall submit to the speaker of the county assembly the motion together with a list of at least one-third of the members of the county assembly who support the motion, in the form prescribed in the schedule.
+- 28. (1) A member of the county assembly who proposes to move a motion under section 27 shall submit to the speaker of the county assembly the motion together with a list of at least one-third of the members of the county assembly who support the motion, in the form prescribed in the schedule.

-Procedure for the impeachment of a county executive committee member
+Procedure for the impeachment of a county executive committee member.

-- (2) The speaker of the county assembly shall examine the motion and the list of supporting members submitted under subsection (1) and if satisfied that the motion- - (a) complies with section 27, approve the motion and notify the member within two days; or - (b) does not comply with section 27, decline to approve the motion and inform the member within two days giving reasons for the refusal. - (3) The member of the county assembly who intends to move the motion under subsection (1) shall give notice of the approved motion within seven days of approval of the motion under subsection 2(a).
+- (2) The speaker of the county assembly shall examine the motion and the list of supporting members submitted under subsection (1) and if satisfied that the motion- - (a) complies with section 27, approve the motion and notify the member within two days; or - (b) does not comply with section 27, decline to approve the motion and inform the member within two days giving reasons for the refusal. - (3) The member of the county assembly who proposes to move the motion under subsection (1) shall give notice of the approved motion within seven sitting days of approval of the motion under subsection 2 (a). - (4) The member of the county assembly shall move the motion within fourteen days of giving notice under subsection (3).